AlexNav73/CoreCraft/README.md

 });
 ```

-When our first domain model created, we can start implementing commands.
+When our first domain model is created, we can start implementing commands.
 Commands are used to group related modifications in one single change (CQRS pattern). **All modifications can be made only inside a command**.

 ```cs
 class MyAddCommand : ICommand